Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-After segmenting the video into clips and pairing objects with hands, we recognize actions performed by humans in the videos.
+\textbf{Action Recognition.} After segmenting the video into clips and pairing objects with hands, we recognize actions performed by humans in the videos.
 We have two types of actions, actions performed by a single person, which we name \textit{individual or single actions}, and \textit{collaborative actions} performed by a pair of humans in the video.
 As a special case of individual actions, we introduce \textit{transfer} actions, which occur when an object moves from one container to another.
 This allows to detect transfer of an ingredient between containers.

-\textbf{Individual Actions.} We recognize commonsense actions~\cite{yang2015robot}, using a trained language model from a general purpose language corpus~\cite{41880} and a recipe corpus~\cite{marin2019learning}.
+\textit{Individual Actions.} We recognize commonsense actions~\cite{yang2015robot}, using a trained language model from a recipe corpus~\cite{marin2019learning}.
 Given a set of candidate actions and a set of candidate objects, we extract $P(Object | Action)$ for each possible bigram consisting of one object word and one action word in corpus.
-We then compute the probabilities of each action given the involved objects such as tool used, ingredient manipulated as follows:
+We then formulate action recognition task in terms of approximate sampling and prediction from the posterior distribution:

-where $A$ is the performed action and $O_1, ... , O_k$ are the objects involved in the action respectively.
+where $A$ is the performed action and $O_1, ... , O_n$ are the objects involved in the action respectively.
 We then select the most likely action.
-We use the general corpus for the object-action bigrams where the object is a container or a tool, as well as for specifying the action prior.
-We use the recipe corpus for the ingredient bigrams.

-We describe the commonsense reasoning action recognition as follows: We have a finite set of individual actions related to the cooking domain: $\{$cut, spread, grip, stir, sprinkle, squeeze, heat, swrap, roll, pour, coat$\}$.
-For each of these actions, we use the language corpus to compute the probability of the manipulated objects in an action clip, based on the frequency that each object and action appear in the same sentence.
-We then pick the most likely action from our set of actions.